Traveling to Israel? by yourself ? with Family? With a spouse, partner, or friend?

 In Israel, each visitor must carry their passport on them at all times.
 I know that people are afraid that they may lose their passport while touring.
 Always have a copy!
 Scan your passport and any other important personal info into your phone or cyberspace.
 That way if it does get lost or stolen, you can prove your identity to the relevant authorities.

-When arriving in Israel, whether by air, sea, or land you will be given an Electronic Gate Pass.
-The Gate Pass is an official form of identification of your Visa status while in Israel.
+When arriving in Israel, whether by air, sea, or land you will be given a Gate Card.
+This Gate Card is an official form of identification of your Visa status while in Israel.
+It identifies you as a visiting tourist.
 Police and the security checkpoints require this card and may ask for it.
-All hotels ask to see the Gate Pass when you check in to assure that you are a foreign tourist.
-If you do not show this electronic gate pass upon arriving at your hotel, they will have to charge additional V.A.T. tax to your bill, as if you are an Israeli!
+All hotels ask to see the Gate Card when you check in to assure that you are a foreign tourist.
+If you do not show this Gate Card upon arriving at your hotel, they will have to charge additional V.A.T. tax to your bill, as if you are an Israeli!

 Be sure to keep this card together with your passport.
+Keep it until you leave the country.
 Do not lose it!